 Within 30 minutes of my arriving at the hospital the decision was made for a cesarean section, so I was so glad I came when I did!

-Photographers are not routinely allowed into the OR, and it is totally dependent on many variables from patient circumstances, OB/GYN, anesthesiologist and hospital policies.
-I respectfully try my hardest to be allowed into the OR with families whenever possible and because of my history with their OB, anesthesiologist, and the facility they delivered in I was allowed into their delivery and was able to document it all!
+Photographers are not routinely allowed into the OR, and it is totally dependent on many variables from patient circumstances, OB/GYN, anesthesiologist, and hospital policies.
+I respectfully try my hardest to be allowed into the OR with families whenever possible, and because of my history with their OB, anesthesiologist, and the facility they delivered in, I was allowed into their delivery and was able to document it all!

 Being in the operating room can be such a scary experience for parents, especially when things haven’t gone as planned.
-There is such a roller coaster of emotions and I just love that they were willing to let me document it all.
+There is such a roller coaster of emotions and I love that they were willing to let me document it all.

-Once he was here it was easy to see why he wouldn’t come down.
+Once he was here, it was easy to see why he wouldn’t come down.
 He was huge!
 9lbs 2 oz of adorable squish!
-He was so alert and capturing those first looks and skin to skin was so special.
+He was so alert, and capturing those first looks and skin-to-skin was so special.